Ianfeather/ianfeather.co.uk/src/site/posts/destructuring-rest-properties-and-object-shorthand.md

 categories: blog
 ---

 Destructuring and rest/spread parameters for Arrays is part of the es6 specification.
 Support for their use with Objects is, at the time of writing, a [stage 2 proposal for future inclusion](https://github.com/sebmarkbage/ecmascript-rest-spread).
-Of course, you can use it today via a transpiler like Babel.
+You can also use it today via a transpiler like Babel.

 Object Shorthand is already part of the es6 specification and with a combination of these three features you can start to use some patterns which can lead to more reliable, less error prone code.